JorisWijnen/Civ-Historian/README.md

 Requires:
 - A Civ VI installation with a subscrition to the [`mod in the workshop`](https://steamcommunity.com/sharedfiles/filedetails/?id=3768059294) and having the mod enabled
+- Claude code running on the pipeline machine
 - An OpenAI API key (image generation)
 - A Discord incoming webhook URL (for posting results)